themaximalist/llm.js/README.md

 // Together
 await LLM("the color of the sky is", { service: "together", model: "meta-llama/Llama-3-70b-chat-hf" });

+// DeepSeek
+await LLM("the color of the sky is", { service: "deepseek", model: "deepseek-chat" });

 // Can optionally set service to be specific await LLM("the color of the sky is", { service: "openai", model: "o1-preview" });